Lunches & Dinners

 Lincoln’s Inn is steeped in fine dining history; over the years elaborate and exquisite banquets have been a regular occurrence within our Halls, with guests being served opulent menus beneath our stained glass windows and hand-crafted wooden ceilings.
 Though culinary traditions have evolved over the centuries, our fine dining customs and the beauty of the collegiate buildings have remained a valued element of the Inn’s dining culture and can provide either an intimate setting for a small lunch or a stunning backdrop for a grand affair.

-We can accommodate between thirty and 250 guests for your seated dining event.
+We can accommodate between 30 and 250 guests for your seated dining event.

 Explore our spaces for your bespoke event